< Previous Next >

 FBAR, FATCA, And More: Report Your Damn Cryptocurrency Trades or Else

 DISCLAIMER: None of the following is intended to be investment advice.
 It’s also not intended to be tax advice.
 Consult a licensed expert such as a CPA - don’t make any tax decisions based on this article.
-Also, full disclosure, any links to Coinbase and Binance, etc., include referrals.
+Also, full disclosure, my links to Coinbase, Binance, KuCoin etc., include referrals.
 It actually benefits you to use them because we will both get an extra $10 worth of BTC for free if you deposit at least $100 to Coinbase.
 Thanks in advance if you follow the links when you make your accounts - and even if you don’t, I hope you find this article useful!
 Remember: Always do your own research.
 This is not financial advice, so do not make any purchases or sales based on the opinions written on this website.

 The conjunction of cryptocurrency and taxes has been a vague and nebulous thing for years.
 In the earliest days, no one seemed to be able to be able to figure it out what kind of asset Bitcoin was supposed to be.
 Even today, the issue is in question - but at least some things have come into focus.
 Namely, the proper way to pay your crypto taxes as a trader.